Towards Considerate Human-Robot Coexistence: A Dual-Space Framework of Robot Design and Human Perception in Healthcare

 \subsection{Human Perception Space: Four Interpretive Dimensions}

 We found that participants interpreted robots through a set of \textbf{interpretive dimensions} that shaped how they organized information, attributed risks, and judged what robots could or should do in care settings.
-These dimensions form a continuous perception space. (see Fig. \ref{fig:spaces}).
+These dimensions suggest a continuous perception space (see Fig. \ref{fig:spaces}).

-\textbf{(1) Degree of Decomposition.} This dimension captures whether participants interpret the robot as a \textit{decomposable system} of components or as a \textit{holistic} technological entity.
-At the decomposed end, participants distinguished among different sources of problems (e.g., robot hardware, network, data infrastructure, or workflow integration).
-P1 illustrated this when discussing privacy, arguing that certain concerns should be attributed to broader infrastructure rather than ``the robot'' as a whole.
-At the holistic end, participants treated the robot as a single entity, such that one unreliable aspect generalized to the whole: P2's concerns about data accuracy reflected worry about the robot as a concept rather than any specific sub-component like incorrect data input or analysis algorithms.
-This dimension shapes whether concerns are read as a debuggable engineering problem or as global uncertainty attached to ``the robot'' itself.
+\textbf{(1) Degree of Decomposition.} This dimension captures whether participants interpret the robot as a \textit{decomposable system} or a \textit{holistic} technological entity.
+At the decomposed end, participants distinguished among sources of problems, including hardware, network, and data infrastructure.
+P1 illustrated this distinction by attributing privacy concerns to broader infrastructure rather than to ``the robot'' as a whole.
+At the holistic end, one unreliable aspect could generalize to the robot as a whole: P2's concerns about data accuracy reflected worry about the robot as a concept rather than about specific sources, such as incorrect data input or analysis algorithms.
+This dimension thus concerns whether problems are framed as localized, debuggable issues or as global uncertainty about ``the robot'' itself.

-\textbf{(2) Temporal Orientation.} This dimension reflects whether participants evaluate robots from a \textit{state-based} perspective focused on current capabilities, or a \textit{developmental} perspective that treats limitations as part of an evolving trajectory.
-At the developmental end, P5 noted their perception became more positive upon realizing researchers were actively ``working on healthcare robots'', shifting their view from vague possibility to grounded feasibility; P1 emphasized that ``immature technology matures'' through continued effort.
-At the state-based end, current failures and unreliability weigh heavily without being offset by assumed future improvement.
-For instance, though recognizing the potential of robots, P5 assigned a conservative score of 3, placing greater weight on concerns regarding malfunctions than on inherent promise.
-This dimension shapes whether robots are seen as currently limited but advancing or judged primarily by present readiness.
+\textbf{(2) Source of Evidence.} This dimension captures the evidence participants drew upon, ranging from \textit{first-hand experience} to \textit{observational or socially derived} evidence.
+Regarding the former, P2 drew on lived experience with an assistive wheelchair, and P1 grounded judgments in direct exposure to healthcare technologies.
+At the other end, P9 reflected that seeing others grow excited about robots shaped their own sense of the technology's promise, while acknowledging the possible bias during observation.
+This distinction echoes prior work showing that media and vicarious exposure can shape robot perceptions even without direct contact~\cite{sundar2016hollywood}.